 For Visit 2, we will ask you to complete another online questionnaire, the same as you completed at Visit 1.
 Visit 2 will take place 6 months after Visit 1.
-In this visit, we will carry out another MRI scan, take a single blood sample (around 25ml), as well as taking some basic measurements (blood pressure, height and weight).
+In this visit, we will carry out another MRI scan, take further blood samples (around 47ml), as well as taking some basic measurements (blood pressure, height and weight).
 Optional procedures, as per the first visit, will also be repeated.

 Following Visit 2, your active participation in the study will end.